-NOTE H - RISK MANAGEMENT
+NOTE G - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the government carries commercial insurance.
+The District has not filed any claims under this commercial coverage during the last three years.

-NOTE I - REUSE FACILITY AGREEMENT
+NOTE H - REUSE FACILITY AGREEMENT